Scottsdale Criminal Lawyer

 - Self-defense.
 In the case of some violent crimes, you may be able to claim self-defense.
 Under this defense, defendants argue that they believed they would have been injured by the other party had they not taken action to defend themselves.

 - Mistake of fact.
 If you use a mistake of fact defense, you must show that you were mistaken about a specific fact, which led to an accidental commission of a crime.
 For example, if you accidentally drove away with a car that looked exactly like yours, this might be a mistake of fact, rather than a true theft.
 It’s important not to confuse mistake of fact with mistake of law, also known as ignorance of the law, which is not a valid defense.

-- Duress.
-In some cases, a defendant may have been forced into committing an unlawful act, in which case duress may be a valid defense.
+- In some cases, a defendant may have been forced into committing an unlawful act, in which case duress may be a valid defense.

 Contact a Scottsdale Criminal Defense Attorney Today

 If you’ve been charged with a crime, you will likely face significant legal and financial penalties if convicted.
 The fines alone that are associated with many crimes can be crippling, particularly if they’re coupled with jail time, which may prevent you from being able to work and earn income necessary to pay them.
 Not only that, if you are convicted of a crime, your freedoms will be severely limited.
 These potential consequences make the cost of a lawyer well worth the peace of mind that having competent representation can provide.
-At Grand Canyon Law Group, we offer a free initial consultation to learn more about your criminal charges and whether we can take your case.
+At our firm, we offer a free initial consultation to learn more about your criminal charges and whether we can take your case.
 We offer reasonable payment plans and an affordable legal defense that will help you maintain your freedoms and better understand the accusations against you.